doc4d/docs/docs/ViewPro/method-list.md

 In the *copyOptions* parameter:
 * If *copy* is set to *True* (default), the cell contents, style, and formulas of *rangeObj* are preserved after the command executes.
 If set to *False*, they are removed.
-* *pasteOptions* determines what is copied or moved.
+* *options* determines what is copied or moved.
 Possible values:

 |Constant|Value|Description|
 |---|---|---|